Master by coursework

 This specialisation enables you to tailor your unit choices to suit your own interests or needs while maintaining a strong focus on leadership.
 You select two specialist units from across the other specialisations.
-You may for example, choose a blend of organisational learning and science curriculum and pedagogy, or combine community learning and organisational learning.
-Or you may prefer to combine units from two of the streams in curriculum and pedagogy.
+You may for example, choose a blend of organisational learning and science curriculum and pedagogy, or you may prefer to combine units from two of the streams in curriculum and pedagogy.

 You will consider the leadership dimensions of your work in leading change among people and within organisations, whatever your context - schools, public or private sector workplaces or communities.
 Various models of leadership will be considered including emerging views of leadership to address complexity and sustainability.
 You will gain an appreciation of leadership development, identities, ethics and values, and emotions.
 The course will culminate in a project focusing on an issue or challenge encountered in the process of leadership.

 In these studies you will focus on your chosen specialisation.
 Regardless of your particular choice, you will develop a sound knowledge base and acquire a thorough understanding of the nature of evidence to inform your leadership choices.
 You will also develop your understanding of the complex relationships and inter-relationships involved in leading productive and resilient learning communities, whatever their particular form or context.